Placeholder-Software/Crowds/docs/GettingStarted/QuickStart.md

 ## Basic Concepts

-The **Getting Started** section

-todo explain and link getting started stuff
+The **Getting Started** section of the docs explains the basic concepts of how Crowds works, what [Local Avoidance](../LocalAvoidance.md) is, how [Context Aware Steering Behaviours](../SteeringBehaviours.md) solve the pitfalls of traditional steering behaviours and how [Steering Sensors](../SteeringSensors.md) drive can inject gameplay into movement to create more intelligent behaviour.

 ## Demo Scenes

-Crowds includes a number of demo scenes which introduce the basic concepts of the asset and demostrate how to create some common scenarios.
+Crowds includes a number of demo scenes which introduce the basic concepts of the system and demostrate how to create some common scenarios.
 Get started with these demos by running the `Start Here` scene in the `Assets/Plugins/PlaceholderSoftware/Crowds/Demos` folder.

-todo: link all demos

-### Crowds And Unity DOTS

-Crowds _internally_ uses the Unity "Data Oriented Tech Stack" (ECS, Jobs, Burst compiler) to simulate all the agents efficiently.
-However, to use Crowds **you do not need to understand DOTS**!
-All the complexity of it is contained within Crowds and is presented as a set of easy to use MonoBehaviours.
-If you are not using the ECS to build your game you can simply ignore any parts of this documentation which mention the ECS.
+If you're having trouble making an agent behave as you want in your scene try cloning the most similar demo scene and tweaking that.

+## How To

+The **How To** section of the docs has a number of minimal tutorials for common scenarios.
+If you're not sure how to achieve something with Crowds try searching through these guides to see if one explains how to do what you want.